 There are some distinct differences when it comes to credit disability insurance vs. debt cancellation policies.
 A credit disability insurance policy is an agreement between three parties: a borrower, an insurance company, and a lender.
 Debt cancellation policies involve only a borrower and a lender.
 These policies are regulated by the lender, not by individual state departments that regulate insurance.
 Regardless of which type of insurance you carry, it is important to seek experienced legal advice to protect your right to payment.

-At the law office of Jonathan M. Feigenbaum, Esquire, our Massachusetts denied insurance claims lawyer handles initial claim applications and denied claims appeals for individuals who have purchased credit disability insurance or a debt cancellation policy from their lender, or third-party provider.
+At the law office of Jonathan M. Feigenbaum, Esquire, our Denied insurance claims lawyer handles initial claim applications and denied claims appeals for individuals who have purchased credit disability insurance or a debt cancellation policy from their lender, or third-party provider.

 Credit Disability Insurance